A different World War and Cold War history tour exploring nearly forgotten marks of 20th century conflict in suburban London

 - A pub where RAF airmen used to hang out between sorties

-and many more monuments and displays.
+and possibly more monuments and displays.

 What’s included in the tour